ProboCI/probo-docs/docs/build-configuration/assets.md

 redirect_from: /assets/
 published: true
 ---
 Assets are any files you need in your build other than what is contained within your git repository.
-For example, you may need to upload a database dump for your project, or a .ENV file to hold some API credentials.
+For example, you may need to upload a database dump for your project or an environment variable file to hold some API credentials.
 You can find a list of your uploaded assets on your repository's Build Assets page in the web app.
 It's important to note that when you upload an asset with the same name as a previously uploaded asset, it replaces the existing asset.

 ## Upload Files as Probo Assets